ianmicheal/DREAMNEO-CD-1.0/README.md

 Moopthehedgehog     Memfunctions coding advice just a great guy know's his stuff https://github.com/Moopthehedgehog

+quzar  for being the best person to have on my team in 2004 lot's code fixes and fixed a lot of the memory functions and rendering
+It's now fully back from the dead thank you :)

 The MAME team       - For an incredible emulator, a source tree full of useful
                       information, and for sucking away more of my time than any other computer program in years 8)